Formed in 1989 by David Parland and Joakim Sterner, Necrophobic was

 The Third Antichrist, released by Black Mark in October 1999, is the third

-The Nocturnal Silence to the more Black Metal approach of Darkside, it should not have surprised anyone when the band's next album saw a yet another shift in their sound.
+The Nocturnal Silence to the more black metal approach of Darkside, it should not have surprised anyone when the band's next album saw a yet another shift in their

-This time around, things were about as similar to the previous outing as possible, yet with a more varied style and a greater
+sound.
+This time around, things were about as similar to the previous outing as possible, yet with a more varied style and

 band utilized on Darkside, though any hopes that this will be in the same vein are